fegzycole/Javascript-Capstone/README.md

 - Space bar makes the hero jump up just enough to reach a platform.

-- Left arrow moves the hero to the left
+- Left arrow moves the hero to the left.

-- Right arrow moves the hero to the right
+- Right arrow moves the hero to the right.

 ## Playing Locally